IgniteUI/indigo-design-docfx/en/components/grid-grouping.md

 ## GroupBy Row

 The Grid has a `GroupBy Row` symbol/component under `Grid Features` that represents a special row in the Grid that is like a heading preceding the grouped records with some summary information about their amount within the group.
 Adding this symbol/component has only a visual effect on your design to make it more realistic.
 To switch the GroupBy feature on in Sketch, insert and configure a `Group Area`.
-In Figma and Adobe Xd you can simply insert the `GroupBy Row` component.
+In Adobe XD you can simply insert the `GroupBy Row` component.
+In Figma, you need to detach the Grid first and then insert the `GroupBy Row` component.

 ## Additional Resources